Saved game

 Electronic memory cards used explicitly for game saves, such as this one for the Sony PlayStation, were common during the 5th and 6th generation of consoles as read-only media became more popular.
 This method of storing game saves has been largely replaced in newer consoles by internal hard disk drives and solid-state drives.

 A saved game (also called a game save, savegame, savefile, save point, or simply save) is a piece of digitally stored information about the progress of a player in a video game.

 From the earliest games in the 1970s onward, game platform hardware and memory improved, which led to bigger and more complex computer games, which, in turn, tended to take more and more time to play them from start to finish.
 This naturally led to the need to store in some way the progress, and how to handle the case where the player received a "game over".
 More modern games with a heavier emphasis on storytelling are designed to allow the player many choices that impact the story in a profound way later on, and some game designers do not want to allow more than one save game so that the experience will always be "fresh".

-Game designers allow players to prevent the loss of progress in the game (as might happen after a game over).
+Game designers allow players to prevent the loss of progress in the game (as might happen after a game over or character death).
 Games designed this way encourage players to 'try things out', and on regretting a choice, continue from an earlier point on.

 Although the feature of save games often allows for gameplay to resume after a game over, a notable exception is in games where save games are deleted when it is game over.
 Several names are used to describe this feature, including "permadeath", "iron man", and "hardcore", and the feature has developed over the years from being the only kind of save system per game to the more modern 'suspend game' feature among regular save points.
 For online games, the game's progress is maintained on the remote server.
 In some games, upon resuming the game from a save game, the software locks or marks the save game.
 Early examples include Moria and Diablo IIs "hardcore" mode where the character save game is managed by the server.
 The use of saved games is very common in modern video games, particularly in role-playing video games, which are usually much too long to finish in a single session.